NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/dmm_measurement_hal/README.md

     models.
 - Pin-aware, supporting one session and one pin
   - Uses the same selected measurement function and range for all selected pin/site combinations.
-- Includes a TestStand sequence that demonstrates configuring the pin map, registering instrument sessions with the session management service, and executing a measurement.
-  - The TestStand sequence manages the pin map, along with the registration and deregistration of sessions, within the `Setup` and `Cleanup` parts of the main sequence.
-For scenarios involving **Test UUTs** and the batch processing model, it's recommended to relocate these actions to the ProcessSetup and ProcessCleanup callbacks.
 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand.